NUSTM/ACOS/README.md

 We provided the source code of Extract-Classify-ACOS.
 The source code of the other three methods will be provided soon.

-The Overview of our Extract-Classify-ACOS method.
+Overview of our Extract-Classify-ACOS method.
 The first step performs aspect-opinion co-extraction, and the second step predicts category-sentiment given the aspect-opinion pairs.

 <p align="center">
   <img src="img/method.jpg" width="50%"/>